 Last week was BERNINA University (BU) 2019 in Jacksonville Florida.
 You might be wondering what is BU.
 BERNINA University is the annual convention for all BERNINA dealers to gather in one spot and learn about all things new with BERNINA, meet BERNINA Ambassadors, take classes on sewing, selling and teaching.
-This year was especially nice for me as I got to teach four times, have a booth, meet new dealers and bring my boyfriend Joey.
+This year was especially nice for me as I got to teach four times, have a booth and meet new dealers.

 The journey for BERNINA University